ryanbenac/data332/butterfly/README.md

 2. N/A values of any numerical proportion column changed to 0
 3. Ensured all values in YearUpdated were in a consistent year format

+We also elected to only use the raw data, and not the smaller "cleaned" data set.

 ## Statistics About Data

 ![Stats about data](Visualizations/proportion_stats.jpg)

 The above statistics show the min, average, and max for the three analyzed columns.
-This is important because it shows (roughly) the distribution of proportions.
+This is important because it shows the distribution of proportions.
+Note.
 See below for a visual representation.
+Just by looking at this graph, we can see that each wing is roughly the same size.
+However, the right wing, on average, is slightly larger than the left.

 ## Distribution
-This needs a writeup
+Below is a visual representation of proportion size by gender of both the right and left wings.

 ![Boxplot by gender](Visualizations/box_by_gender.jpg)

-This needs a writeup
+By looking at this visual, it can be immediately seen that on average, wing proportions are similar regardless of gender.
+Insterestingly however, for males, the box and whiskers (containing almost all of the data) is slightly larger, as well as the max value.
+This implies that males have a slight variation in wing size either smaller, or larger.

+Below shows the distribution or wing span for both sexes.
+Wingspan is calculated as the width of the right wing plus the width of the left.

 ![Wingspan distribution](Visualizations/hist_wingspan.jpg)

-This needs a writeup.
+This chart highlights that the wingspan of the Pieres rapae species of butterfly is roughly normally distributed around the mean (about 13).
+It also highlights several possible outliers/incorrect data in the bin that includes 0.
+Our data cleaning involved changing empty data to zeros, so that bin serves as a way to visualize how much data was missing.
+Looking back at the distribution of wingspan, we can see that on average, a wingspan is relatively predictable and will fall within the middle range of this distribution.

 ## Visualizations and Analysis
-This needs a writeup
+Below is a visualization of wingspan evolution over time from 1821 to 2017.

 ![Wingspan evolution over time](Visualizations/all_wingspan_overtime.jpg)

-This needs a writeup
+The first noticable feature of this graph is a drastic decrease in wingspan in the late 1950s.
+On further investigation, there is only a single record during the year 1958, which skews the data to appear that there was a drop in wingspan during that time.
+On the contrary, the data as a whole generally follows an upward trend in increasing wing span over time from past to presest.
+It is likely that this trend will continue.

 ![Wingspan evolution by gender over time](Visualizations/gender_over_time.jpg)

 This needs a writeup

+Also include about apex spot over time. look up information about it.
+New visualization!

 ## T-test
-T test information
+Our T-test analysis was done in R with the packages....
+We chose to examine the....

 ## Summary
 Summary of results and implications.
 Reccommendations for future use